At a glance

 Asymptomatic carriers can transmit the bacteria in their feces for long periods, infecting others.

-The incubation period is between 2-5 days.
-Most cats infected will remain asymptomatic.
-Symptoms include:
+The incubation period is between 2-5 days, however, most cats will be asymptomatic.

 - Watery diarrhea which may contain mucus or blood